edenreich/k8s-operator-generator/README.md

 6. **Strong Community**: The Rust community is known for being friendly and helpful, which is always a plus when learning a new language or starting a new project.

-So, are you ready to get Rusty? 🦀

 ## Why OpenAPI Specification?

 The OpenAPI Specification (OAS), formerly known as Swagger, is a standard for defining APIs.
 It provides a way to describe the capabilities of your API in a machine-readable format.
 This has several benefits: